 How to sign up and use Loom

-The basic version of Loom is available on their homepage, comes free for anyone to use, and offers users a couple of different options to best match your personal preferences.
+The basic version of Loom is available on their homepage, comes free for anyone to use, and offers users a couple of different options to best match their personal preferences.
 You can use Loom to record the content on your computer screen, and you can also incorporate footage of yourself narrating or lecturing along with the content.

 Several options will enable you to sign up for a Loom account.
 Users can log in by using their Google account information, linking their Slack account, or providing an email address, password, and name.
-To be able to access the program, you will need to ensure that you have completed registering your account.
+To access the program, you will need to ensure that you have completed registering your account.

 How to use the Loom desktop client

-Full Screen records everything that is on your monitor or display so people can see every mouse click and follow along on their own computers.
+Full Screen records everything on your monitor or display so people can see every mouse click and follow along on their own computers.
 If you are trying to create a more limited tutorial that cuts out any distractions, you can make use of the Window option to make a recording of a single computer application.
 Custom Size is only available to users who have upgraded to a Pro account, and it allows them to create custom windows to record specific portions of their computer screen.

 You can choose to make use of your device’s built-in webcam and microphone to record your Loom videos, or you can select external devices as needed or desired.
 Loom recommends that users should make use of high-quality microphones to improve the audio quality of their videos.